mukaram453/Gtest/README.md

 possible options chrome and firefox

-I have used webdrivermanager for browser's system dependent webdriver like chromedriver and geckodriver
+I have used webdrivermanager for browser's system dependent webdrivers like chromedriver and geckodriver

 webdrivermanager advantages:
   1. It checks the latest version of the WebDriver binary file